 No career path is free from stress, and the nursing field is no different.
 In fact, caregiving is infamously associated with high stress.
 This odd epidemic has resulted in difficulty in hiring nurses, retaining nurses, and maintaining care quality.
 Here are some stressors that may be affecting your staff:

 Long, Inflexible Hours

 Due to the long, inflexible shifts we’ve just mentioned, nurses often neglect to maintain a healthy work-life balance.
-Caretakers are constantly caught not caring for themselves.
+Caregivers are constantly caught not caring for themselves.
 Staff members may miss sleep, they may have a poor diet, and they may not exercise, all due to the demands of their place of work; that can cause stress, and it may result in illness!
-Healthcare facilities need to nourish a healthy work-life balance to ensure that caretakers care for themselves, as well as their patients.
+Healthcare facilities need to nourish a healthy work-life balance to ensure that caregivers care for themselves, as well as their patients.

 Once again, the healthcare field is highly demanding.
 Nurses and physicians work closely with one another day-in and day-out to care for their patients.
 In these demanding, close quarters, it’s imperative to maintain a positive culture.
 When staff members are negative, they’re more likely to hinder the performance of others.
 Stress can build, multiply, and boil over.
 Poor culture is a problem best avoided.

 The nursing field is unavoidably associated with illness and death.
 Caregivers are forced to address this negativity daily.
 We need to be mindful of the positive aspects of caregiving, as well as the inevitable negative aspects, to keep nursing staff from deriving stress from their day-to-day.

 Let’s address these stressors one by one, and take a look at some of the stress management solutions you can implement to reverse high stress levels amongst caregivers.